tkrausjr/api-test/README.md

 - [x] Validate that HA is enabled on the specified cluster.
 - [x] Validate that DRS is enabled and set to Fully Automated Mode on the specified cluster.
 - [x] Validate that a compatible NSX-T VDS exists.
-- [ ] Validate that at leaset one content library is created on the vCenter.
+- [x] Validate that at leaset one content library is created on the vCenter.
-​
+- [x] NTP driff between vCenter and ESXi hosts in Cluster ​
 ---
 ### NSX based networking